 NetApp is a provider of storage and data management solutions for data-intensive enterprises.
 NetApp® storage solutions include specialized hardware, software, and services for open network environments.
 We use a multichannel distribution strategy: We sell our products, solutions, and services to end-user business customers and service providers through a direct sales force and an ecosystem of partners.
 NetApp outsources manufacturing operations to third parties located in different countries around the world.
 As a way to mitigate our supply chain risk, we rely on a limited number of suppliers for materials, as well as several key subcontractors for the production of certain subassemblies and finished systems.

 NetApp Australia is a marketer and distributor of NetApp products in the Australian market and a provider of post-sales customer support and consultancy services.
 NetApp Australia uses reputable large-scale external vendors, such as professional services, real estate, and facilities suppliers.

-During the reporting period, NetApp has continued to implement actions to assist in addressing modern slavery risks associated with our operations and supply chains, as described throughout this Statement.
+During the reporting period, NetApp has (i) performed a thorough global risk assessment with the assistance of an external provider and (ii) continued to implement actions to assist in addressing modern slavery risks associated with our operations and supply chains, as described throughout this Statement.